rr-manoj-dobbali/sql-style-guide/README.md

 from ebates_prod.temp.some_table
 ```

-If number of columns in selection is less than three, write it down in a single line or write one column per line
+If number of columns in selection is less than three or if you are selecting all the columns using `*`, write it down in a single line or write one column per line

 ```
 -- Good